RutOf/Apex-Spoofer/README.md

 ***

-### Can I play now without getting banned ?
+### Can I play now without getting banned?

-> No. You just cleaned your traces, As explained by someone else (kudos), Its like removing all traces of evidence that you were banned before.
+> No. You just cleaned your traces, As explained by someone else (kudos), It's like removing all traces of evidence that you were banned before.

 ### Spoofing HWID

-> After cleaning traces you will have to Change the following HWID serials.
+> After cleaning traces you will have to change the following HWID serials.
 ```
 Baseboard
 Bios